PrestaShop/prestashop-specs/CHECKLIST.md

 _As a core team member, I want to deliver the most completed specifications in order to have accurate and qualitative development._

 Most of the time, **each file corresponds to a specific page or a tab**, whether it comes from the back office, the front office, or a module.
-It might happen to have a cross-functional feature to specify, defining wide behaviors and impacting many different pages.
+It might happen to have a cross-functional feature to specify, that defines wide behaviors and impacts many different pages.

 If the specifications template can be shaped depending on the feature, note that **this checklist applies in any case** as it allows everyone to lean on the most thorough specifications possible and therefore bring quality to the PrestaShop project.